What’s Happening In North San Rafael

 New Projects

-Below is a map showing the currently planned housing projects within 1 mile of the Northgate property.
+Below is a map showing other proposed housing projects within 1 mile of the Northgate property.
 RGM supports housing, but not dense massive disproportionate growth.

 Map designed by Kuth Ranieri Architects